|

 were coordination of the Seminole Radio Network, and Executive Producer

-of the Bobby Bowden Show, and subsequently "The Pat Kennedy Show".
+of "The Bobby Bowden Show"(football) and "The Pat Kennedy Show" (basketball) on television.

 acted as talent on both shows.
 He also began producing "Great Moments

 in FSU Football" with Burt Reynolds.
-The Great moments Series debuted
+The Great Moments Series debuted in the Fall of 1984, and

 During 1983-85 Gene was the play-by-play